Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Smell of Success — or Not

 After setting up my fish tank, I was feeling pretty cocky.
-A little here, some gravel there — it felt like I was ready to rule the backyard!
+A little air pump here, some gravel there — it felt like I was ready to rule the backyard!
 But as luck would have it, I must have missed some essential bits of info online because within a week, I was hit with the dreaded green water.
 And by “green water,” I mean that murky slime that makes you question all your life choices.

 Google became my best friend, and not because I was looking for fish taco recipes (although that made for some interesting searches).
 I learned about algae blooms and the importance of balancing the nitrogen cycle.
 Yep, that wasn’t on the YouTube tutorials.
 I thought I nailed the fish side of things, but in reality, my whole system was a smorgasbord for those pesky algae.